 and the son of man that you care for him?
 Psalm 8

-Shortly after this Ryan graduated from UNM in Albuquerque with BA’s in Philosophy and English, then St. John’s College in Santa Fe with a Master’s degree in Liberal Arts.
+Ryan graduated from the University of New Mexico with BA’s in Philosophy and English, then St. John’s College in Santa Fe with a Master’s degree in Liberal Arts.
 The whole time while in secular academia he was resisting God’s call on his life to preach.
 It was after Santa Fe when he gave up the world's pursuits for good.
 The repulsion and futility he felt towards secular academics and the ambitions of the world catapulted him into the sole pursuit of preaching the gospel of Jesus Christ, which he’s done ever since, through the grace of our Lord.
 Ryan lives with his wife and son in El Paso, TX.
 He graduated from Southern Baptist Theological Seminary and is currently a ThM student at Puritan Reformed Theological Seminary.